mby74/Bani-Lab-Disease-Modeling/README.md

 - `SSI_stochastic_decision_lab.py`
   Separate stochastic model for **surgical site infections**, focused on procedures, prophylaxis, and OR practices.

 ---

+## 🔐 Privacy & Data

+These simulations are designed for safe educational use.

+- No patient data is used or stored
+- No login or authentication is required
+- Student responses are downloaded locally by the user
+- No data is retained on the server

+These design choices support privacy, security, and responsible educational deployment.

+---

+## ⚠️ Important Disclaimer

+These models are **educational tools only**.

+They:
+- Do **not** predict real outbreaks
+- Do **not** replace infection prevention guidelines
+- Do **not** represent validated operational forecasts

+The models are intentionally simplified to support learning, reflection, and discussion about clinical decision-making under uncertainty.

+---

+## 📚 Key References

+- Austin DJ, Bonten MJM, Weinstein RA, Slaughter S, Anderson RM.
+  *Transmission dynamics of vancomycin-resistant enterococci in intensive-care units.*
+  **PNAS**, 1999.

+- Centers for Disease Control and Prevention (CDC).
+  *Core Infection Prevention and Control Practices for Safe Healthcare Delivery.*

+- Centers for Disease Control and Prevention (CDC).
+  *Healthcare-Associated Infection (HAI) Prevention Guidelines*
+  (CAUTI, CLABSI, SSI).

+- Society for Healthcare Epidemiology of America (SHEA) / Infectious Diseases Society of America (IDSA).
+  *Compendium of Strategies to Prevent Healthcare-Associated Infections.*

+- Fineberg HV.
+  *Pandemic preparedness and response — lessons from COVID-19.*
+  **New England Journal of Medicine**.

+---

 ##  Running the Apps Locally